Welcome back Asher Golf

 As I mentioned earlier, Asher is capitalizing on their social media marketing.
 It’s been a much more aggressive approach with the new team in place.
 It’s getting to a point where it’s nearly impossible to go through my Instagram feed and NOT find someone sporting an Asher Golf glove.

 Beyond the marketing presence, the glove itself received an overhaul.
 Better materials, a new stitching pattern and a revamped Velcro strap have increased the gloves dependability.
-Honestly speaking, what’s the point of going through all the motions if the product is substandard.
+If we’re speaking honestly, what’s the point of going through all the motions if the product is substandard.
 The premium line is just that, premium.
 The high-quality leather is evident when you place the glove over your fingers.
 The fit is damn near perfect and, so far, I’ve had little issues with the durability.

 The Chuck is still a chuck